Alzheimer's stages: How the disease progresses

 Preclinical Alzheimer's disease

-Additional biomarkers — measures that can indicate an increased risk of disease — have been identified for Alzheimer's disease.
+Additional biomarkers have been identified for Alzheimer's disease.
+These are found in blood samples and can indicate an increased risk of disease.
 These biomarkers can be used to support the diagnosis of Alzheimer's disease, typically after symptoms appear.

 Genetic tests also can tell you if you have a higher risk of Alzheimer's disease, particularly early-onset Alzheimer's disease.
-These tests aren't recommended for everyone, but you and your doctor can discuss whether genetic testing might be beneficial for you.
+These tests aren't recommended for everyone.
+You and your health care provider can discuss whether genetic testing might be helpful for you.

 Mild cognitive impairment (MCI) due to Alzheimer's disease

 People with mild cognitive impairment have mild changes in their memory and thinking ability.
-These changes aren't significant enough to affect work or relationships yet.
-People with MCI may have memory lapses when it comes to information that is usually easily remembered, such as conversations, recent events or appointments.
+These changes aren't significant enough to affect work or relationships.
+People with MCI may have memory lapses when it comes to information that is usually easily remembered.
+This may include conversations, recent events or appointments.

-People with MCI may also have trouble judging the amount of time needed for a task, or they may have difficulty correctly judging the number or sequence of steps needed to complete a task.
-The ability to make sound decisions can become harder for people with MCI.
+People with MCI also may have trouble judging the amount of time needed for a task.
+They may have trouble judging the number or order of steps needed to complete a task.
+The ability to make sound decisions can become harder.

 Not everyone with mild cognitive impairment has Alzheimer's disease.
-MCI is often diagnosed based on the doctor's review of symptoms and professional judgment.
+MCI is often diagnosed based on a health care provider's review of symptoms and professional judgment.
 But if necessary, the same procedures used to identify preclinical Alzheimer's disease can help determine whether MCI is due to Alzheimer's disease or something else.

 Mild dementia due to Alzheimer's disease

-Alzheimer's disease is often diagnosed in the mild dementia stage, when it becomes clear to family and doctors that a person is having significant trouble with memory and thinking that impacts daily functioning.
+Alzheimer's disease is often diagnosed in the mild dementia stage.
+This is when it becomes clear to family and doctors that a person is having significant trouble with memory and thinking.
+The symptoms impact daily functioning.

 In the mild dementia stage, people may experience:

 • Memory loss of recent events.
-Individuals may have an especially hard time remembering newly learned information and ask the same question over and over.
+Individuals may have a hard time remembering newly learned information.
+They may ask the same question over and over.

-• Difficulty with problem-solving, complex tasks and sound judgments.
+• Trouble with problem-solving, complex tasks and sound judgments.
 Planning a family event or balancing a checkbook may become overwhelming.
 Many people experience lapses in judgment, such as when making financial decisions.

 • Changes in personality.
-People may become subdued or withdrawn — especially in socially challenging situations — or show uncharacteristic irritability or anger.
+People may become subdued or withdrawn, especially in socially challenging situations.
+They may be irritable or angry when that's not typical for them.
 Reduced motivation to complete tasks also is common.

 • Getting lost or misplacing belongings.
 Individuals have increasing trouble finding their way around, even in familiar places.
 It's also common to lose or misplace things, including valuable items.